-- 11. Sealants shall not take the place of welding of metal ducts. - 12.
+- 10. Sealants shall not take the place of welding of metal ducts. - 11.
 Access for mechanical device installation, operation, and future maintenance is essential.
 Provide access doors for all VAV boxes.
-When access doors are specified, check with the Project Manager for need of locks. - 13.
-Field verify HVAC system CFM values in existing buildings prior to renovation designs.

-Encase all cleanouts and valve boxes located in lawn areas in a 1' x 1' x 6" concrete pad.
+When access doors are specified, check with the Project Manager for need of locks. - 12.
+Field verify HVAC system CFM values in existing buildings prior to renovation designs. - 13.
+Encase all cleanouts and valve boxes located in lawn areas in a 1' x 1' x 6" concrete pad. - 14.
+Provide piping to drain from WYE strainer blow down, backflow preventers, pressure reducing valves and any other equipment that automatically will release liquid or that requires regular flushing of debris. - 15.
+Use flexible fittings at all piping connections to equipment such as pumps, AHU coils, VAV reheat, etc... - 16.
+All suspended mechanical equipment shall have vibration isolation.